-Henry Fielding was born on April 22, 1707, in Sharpham Park, England.
-After beginning his writing career as a playwright and editor of satirical publications, he found his footing by penning Joseph Andrews and other parodies.
+After beginning his writing career as a playwright and editor of satirical publications, Henry Fielding found his footing by penning Joseph Andrews and other parodies.
 Through later works such as Tom Jones, Fielding earned acclaim for helping establish the foundations of the modern novel.
-He died on October 8, 1754, in Lisbon, Portugal.

 Early Years and Career